|

 she began collaborating with Peggy to lead and develop FiddleKicks,

-Most recently Pat has expanded FiddleKicks repertoire with
+especially artistically.
+Pat expanded FiddleKicks repertoire

-gumboot, body percussion and advanced Cape Breton dancing.
+with gumboot, body percussion and advanced Cape Breton dancing.

-Heritage Center in West Virginia for Appalachian Clogging
+She has studied dance at Augusta Heritage Center in West Virginia

-and an independent study dance class at Penn State Abington.
+the Swannanoa Gathering and an independent study dance class

-Peggy Leiby, co-director,
+Peggy Leiby, director, was

-in developing concepts for events and outreach programs.
+developing concepts for events and outreach programs.
 She

 brings skills of her past experience as a co-owner of a magazine